Wastewater monitoring dashboard: About the dashboard

-We’re working with partners as part of a pan-Canadian wastewater monitoring network to track the spread of COVID-19, flu and RSV.
+We’re working with partners as part of a pan-Canadian wastewater monitoring network to track the spread of COVID-19, flu, RSV and mpox (previously called monkeypox).
 Our partners include municipal, provincial and territorial governments, as well as other federal departments and academia.

-The wastewater dashboard allows you to track and compare COVID-19, flu and RSV levels over time in some communities in Canada.
+The wastewater dashboard allows you to track and compare COVID-19, flu, RSV and mpox levels over time in some communities in Canada.

 It also provides a weekly breakdown of COVID-19 variants circulating across Canada.
 Over time, as the virus grows and spreads, it gains small changes in its genetic material.
 These changes are mutations that produce new variants of COVID-19.